How Olympian Penny Oleksiak Handles the Pressure of Success

 At just 18-years-old Penny Oleksiak has already accomplished more than most athletes hope to accomplish in a lifetime.
 At the 2016 Summer Olympic Games in Rio, media affectionately dubbed her “Canada’s lucky Penny,” after she became the first Canadian athlete to win four medals at a single summer Games.
 She was also Canada’s youngest-ever Olympic champion after typing for the gold medal in the 100-metre freestyle swim (she was 16 at the time), and was named Canada’s flag-bearer in the Rio closing ceremony.

-Now she’s got her sights set on Tokyo in 2020.
-I recently caught up with Oleksiak while she was in Toronto with ASICS Canada’s “I Move Me” campaign to promote health and happiness through movement.
+In the lead up to the Olympic Games in Tokyo, I caught up with Oleksiak while she was in Toronto with ASICS Canada’s “I Move Me” campaign to promote health and happiness through movement.
 Here are the highlights from our chat.

 You had this breakout performance at the 2016 Olympics, how do you handle the pressure to live up to that?